shopsys/shopsys/docs/introduction/setting-environment-variables.md

 ```

-### Native instalation
+### Native installation

-Without containers you must set environment variable on the host machine, typically in unix like OS by executing
+Without containers, you must set environment variable on the host machine, typically in unix like OS by executing

 ```
 export REDIS_PREFIX='my_awesome_app'